TreeKat71/30DaysOfAirflow/day4_task/README.md

 As different operators can do different thing, such as BashOperator can run a linux command, PythonOperator can run a python function.
 They must have different input arguments.
 <br>

-So in the next few sections, I will introduce some operators I use more often.
+In the next few sections, I will introduce some operators I use more often.